nyno-kb/python-101/_episodes/02-variables.md

 Variables are one of the fundamental building blocks of Python.
 A variable is like a tiny container where you store values and data, such as filenames, words, numbers, collections of words and numbers, and more.

-The variable name will point to a value that you “assign” it.
+The variable *name* will point to a value that you “assign” it.
 You might think about variable assignment like putting a value “into” the variable, as if the variable is a little box 🎁

 (In fact, a variable is not a container as such but more like an adress label that points to a container with a given value.
 This difference will become relevant once we start talking about *lists* and *mutable* data types.)

-You assign variables with an equals = sign.
+You assign variables with an equals sign (`=`).
 In Python, a single equals sign = is the “assignment operator.”
-(A double equals sign == is the “real” equals sign.)
+(A double equals sign `==` is the “real” equals sign.)

 *   Variables are names for values.
 *   In Python the `=` symbol assigns the value on the right to the name on the left.
 *   The variable is created when a value is assigned to it.
-*   Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `first_name`.
+*   Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `first_name`:

 ~~~
 age = 42